Type 2 diabetes

 How do we overcome two global health pandemics?

-As the world rolls out COVID-19 vaccines, the obesity pandemic remains – but new University of Melbourne research into the Yap protein may help to change that.
+Obesity is a major risk factor for severe COVID-19, and as the world rolls out SARS-CoV-2 vaccines, the obesity pandemic remains – but new research may help to change that

 Q&A: A new way to treat type 2 diabetes?